carj/pyPreservica/docs/index.rst

 https://developer.twitter.com/

 You will need the consumer key and secret.
 Your twitter API keys and tokens should be guarded very carefully.

+You can harvest and ingest tweets using a single call on the upload class using ``ingest_twitter_feed`` method.

+You should pass the name of the twitter feed you want to crawl and the number of tweets as the first two arguments.
+You also need to tell the call which folder you want the tweet assets to be ingested into.

+The twitter API Consumer Keys can either be passed as arguments to the call or be specified in the credential.properties file or an environment variable using the keys:  ``TWITTER_CONSUMER_KEY`` and ``TWITTER_SECRET_KEY``

 .. code-block:: python